Board Responsibility & Liability

 - On

-average, 70 percent of sensitive files in the financial services industry
+average, 70% of sensitive files in the financial services industry

 are stale.
 (Varonis)